exgphe/ShadowsocksX-NG/README.md

 ## Features

-- `ss-local` from shadowsocks-libev 3.2.5.
+- `sslocal` from shadowsocks-libev 3.2.5.
 - Support SIP003 plugins.
 Embed `kcptun`,  `simple-obfs` and `v2ray-plugin`.
 - Could update PAC by download GFW List from GitHub.
 - Share your server profiles by qrcode or url.